 How do we Maintain Financial Wellness?

 Sufficiency and deployment of the University’s resources are essential to the short and long term success of the institution.
 CU-Boulder has both unrestricted and restricted revenues that it relies on to cover its expenses.
-At any point in time, there is an ending balance, called net assets, which indicates the financial position whether positive or negative.
+At any point in time, there is an ending balance, which is known as the net assets, also referred to as the net position on the financial statement.
+The ending balance indicates the financial position whether positive or negative.

 How do we measure financial wellness?